-What Should I Know Before Getting a Root Canal?
+What Should Be Known Before Getting a Root Canal?

 What's a root canal

 Root canal therapy is generally performed when a cavity is so deep that is causes pain and infection inside a tooth.
 Teeth are made up of three layers.
 The outer two are hard and bony, the deepest, called the dental pulp is is comprised of blood vessels and nerves.
 A root canal is a procedure where the dentist drills through the outer two layers and exposes and removes the soft innermost layer and replaces it with a root filling.
 This treatment is done to attempt to keep a tooth that would otherwise need to be extracted and has a high success rate.
 Following root canal therapy the tooth would require a foundational filling followed by a full crown in order to restore the biting strength of the tooth in order to prevent a non-repairable fracture.

 What to know before doing a root canal....

 Root canal therapy has close to a 97% success rate these days.
 Compared to 40 years ago, the success rate was probably closer to 60% for ten years.
 Newer techniques in sterilization, cleansing, filling, finding canals and diagnosis have made this procedure more predictable.